The Most Effective Ways to Overcome Shyness at Work

 Tips For Overcoming Shyness at Work

 It’s a common misconception that shy people are born shy.
-You may be among those people who remember themselves being shy, complaining that this innate defect is haunting them their whole life.
-It may seem like you cannot overcome shyness because it’s a part of your nature.
+You may be among those people who remember themselves being shy, complaining that this innate defect is haunting them their whole lives.
+It may seem like overcoming shyness is not possible because it’s a part of your nature.
 There’s one thing you’re wrong about.
 The chance that you were actually born shy is very low.

 According to Dr Steve Bressert, Ph.
 D., only 10-15% of newborns are born ‘inhibited’ or have inborn shyness.
 For others, shyness is learned.
 This means that you can overcome shyness and get rid of it.